 The Down Sensory Room is an inclusive space where students can come to relax and decompress.
 There is a Snoezelen bench which provides tactile and visual regulation.
-Bubble tube, music, fiber optic lights, tactile bins, rocker, apple tv and projector are just some of the activities children can engage in.
+Bubble tube, music, fiber optic lights, tactile bins, rocker, and sensory projection are just some of the activities children can engage in.